 After escaping from the clutches of her abusive husband, optics scientist Adrian Griffin (Oliver Jackson-Cohen), Cecilia lives in fear under the protection of her friend James (Aldis Hodge) and his daughter (Storm Reid).
 Relief comes when Adrian takes his own life, leaving Cecilia a large fortune.
 Now she can rest easy.
 But not for long, as strange happenings start to convince Cecilia that Adrian has found a way to turn himself invisible, and is tormenting her, all while the people around her begin to doubt her sanity.

 Elisabeth Moss is the centerpiece of The Invisible Man.
 As a woman who tries to move on with her life, Moss lets the cracks show, the paranoia seep in.
 Whannell prods at this paranoia with precise employments of suspense.
 Early sections of the film feel like a cinematic game of “I, Spy”.
 A couch will gain a small indentation, an object in the background will look slightly warped.
-Stefan Duscio’s crisp cinematography is given breathing room by Andy Canny’s deliberate editing, allowing dread to coat the viewer.
+Stefan Duscio’s crisp cinematography gets breathing room thanks to Andy Canny’s deliberate editing, allowing dread to coat the viewer.

 I’ll admit, I felt a little taxed by the slow-burn approach of the first act.
 Yet, it’s hard to know if that was the film or my growing discomfort.
 Moss certainly makes a case for the latter.
 Her suspicion growing, she loses her grip on what exactly is happening to her, as Moss portrays a struggle between composure and absolute mania.
 Before she can find her balance, a violent incident midway through the film makes it entirely clear what’s going.
 Moreover, it reveals the intent of the film.